DCS-Skunkworks/dcs-bios/README.txt

   Use always the latest version of the Mods!

   For DCS Flightpanels:
   FC3 are only supported with Keyemulator.
-But some Exports can made as Strings (own lua) and Commondata
+But some Exports can made as Strings (FC3.lua) and CommonData

 If you want to add support for another module, please get in touch.